MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintReport.md

 ```

 ### -CredentialUserRegistrationDetails
-.
+Details of the usage of self-service password reset and multi-factor authentication (MFA) for all registered users.
-To construct, see NOTES section for CREDENTIALUSERREGISTRATIONDETAILS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for CREDENTIALUSERREGISTRATIONDETAILS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphCredentialUserRegistrationDetails[]